A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

 A simple floral embroidered piece next to an empty wooden embroidery hoop

 The earliest forms of embroidery date back to the Cro-Magnon period.
 In the Orient and the Middle East, this technique was perceived to have been perfected as an art form.
-This craft was further enhanced in 1,500 A.D. in Europe, with intricate and lavish designs incorporated into garments for the ‘higher classes’.
+This craft was further expanded upon in 1,500 A.D. in Europe, with intricate and lavish designs incorporated into garments for the ‘higher classes’.

 Essential Tools For Hand Embroidery